agilepro/better-thought/markdown/chapter-14.md

 When we are upset, the mind narrows.

-In those moments, instead of trying to “fix” ourselves, we might ask:
+In those moments, instead of trying to “fix” ourselves, we might ask:{i:action steps}{i:exercises}{i:practices}

 * What is another way to see this?
 * What would the wisest part of me say?